|

 Tools To Brush Hair

 The tools you use can also improve the state of your hair.
-For example, you won’t want to use a thin, fine-tooth comb on longer or thick hair.
+For example, you won’t want to use a thin, fine-tooth comb on longer or thicker hair.

-Thankfully, there are a few hair tools that will benefit all hair types and help make the brushing process effortless.
+Thankfully, there are a few hair tools that benefit all hair types and make brushing effortless.

-Some of the most popular tools that can be used to brush and detangle hair are paddle brushes, wide tooth combs, and wet brushes.
+Some of the most popular tools for brushing and detangling hair include paddle brushes, wide-tooth combs, and wet brushes.

 Boar Bristle or Paddle Brush